 - “I will lose my friends and family members.”
 This fear is especially significant for people who struggle with an addiction and who have friends and family members who also struggle with addictions.
 They feel that if they stop abusing substances, not only will they lose their precious drugs, but they will also be completely alone and abandoned by everyone too.

 - “I’ll die.”
-Right here is probably the top fear that all struggling addicts have, that they will just die if they do anything but continue on the path that they are currently on.
+Right here is probably the top fear that all struggling addicts have about living in sobriety, that they will just die if they do anything but continue on the path that they are currently on.
 They are fixed into the idea that death is right around the corner for them, and that they will inevitably perish if they try to do anything other than just stay the course.

 Call Best Drug Rehabilitation for Help with Addiction

 When people suffer from substance abuse and addiction, they find themselves in a position where they cannot get clean and stop their habit, no matter how hard they try to do so.
 They need professional addiction treatment, and Best Drug Rehabilitation can help.
-Call today to speak with an addiction specialist about any questions you may have.
+Call today to speak with an addiction specialist about any questions you may have or to find a treatment program that’s best for you.